cfriedline/cfriedline.github.com/content/2013-in-review.md

 Getting permits for sampling turned out to be more of a chore than I imagined.
 Seems like so much of science, really, and at some point I suppose I'll stop getting surprised by it.
-For those of you who are reading and planning on embarking on a scientific sampling endeavor (outside of CA, where, according to Andrew, you can pretty much sample anyting as long as you're not taking seeds), save yourself a lot of heartache and contact the states/national offices before you go.
-This will save time, hassle, and jailtime - trust me.
+For those of you who are reading and planning on embarking on a scientific sampling endeavor (outside of CA, where, according to Andrew, you can pretty much sample anything as long as you're not taking seeds), save yourself a lot of heartache and contact the states/national offices before you go.
+This will save time, hassle, and jail time - trust me.

 The process is as follows (roughly):

-1. Search for the state parks you want to visit online
+1. Search for the state parks you want to visit on-line.
-1. Navigate an unpublished and inexplicably long phone tree
+1. Navigate an unpublished and inexplicably long phone tree.
-1. If you want find a phone number, find an email
+1. If you can't find a phone number, find an email.
-1. If you can't find an email, call the park reservation line
+1. If you can't find an email, call the park reservation line.
 1. Once you find the right person, find out what they need from you.
-In my case, my grant application, approval letter, and a page or two of description did the trick
+In my case, my grant application, approval letter, and a page or two of description did the trick.
-1. Submit apps and wait (up to a month or more).
+1. Submit applications, pay (if required), and wait (up to a month or more).

 Most of the approved permits also come with some strings attached.
 For some states, I'm required to renew early/often, provide detailed reports, and/or speak at their meetings about my project.
-Most places require that I give them advanced notcie of when I'm going to be at their location.
-Luckily, it seems like they're cool with approximations and it really does come in handly when the park is expecting your visit.
+Most places require that I give them advanced notice of when I'm going to be at their location.
+Luckily, it seems like they're cool with approximations and it really does come in handy when the park is expecting your visit.
 Usually, they also want to know what sites you plan on visiting rather than, say, "I'd really like a permit to visit any state park in FL for the next year."
 For national parks, it's a little more complicated.
 In my case, I submitted an application for the entire region 8 which covers any site I might want to visit in the southeast.